vishnu350/st/README.md

 This will download a nerdfont of your choice and setup the terminfo/manpage/nautilus script.
 This script can be run multiple times to download additional fonts, if you wish to do so.

 Notes on AppImage install flow:
-- AM will support auto-updates with checksum integrity verification.
+- [AM/Appman](https://github.com/ivan-hc/AM) supports auto-updates with checksum integrity verification.
 - AppImages will be larger in size, but there will be virtually zero difference in performance.
 - Prior to removing st+ from your system, remember to run the cleanup script via `sudo $APPDIR/post-install uninstall`.